+The tool that was proposed to develop Smartmath was Macromedia Flash.
 The generation of the talking wizard involves either JavaScript or VBScript.
 The scripting for Flash is Action scripting.
 Due to inexperience in all these languages, I do not know how to integrate JavaScript or VBScript into Action scripting.